diogenesofweb/blog/articles/multiple_git_accounts.md

 https://epicurus:[ACCES_TOKEN]@gitlab.com
 ```

-And now in directory tree `~/code/epicurus/` I can `git pull & push` to gitlab without typing credentials as Epicurus, and everywhere else as Diogenes.
+And now in the directory tree `~/code/epicurus/` I can `git pull & push` to gitlab without typing credentials as Epicurus, and everywhere else as Diogenes.

+Side note.
+I find it more convenient to use PATs via HTTPS than SSH keys.
+Mainly because both [Github](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and [Gitlab](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) make it easy to manage personal access tokens.

 ---